devrihan/csv-runner/README.md

 2024-01-03,Charlie,2.5
 ```

-Upload this file (Sample file present in public folder)
+Upload this file (or download & use the sample csv file i.e sample.csv)

 ##### Verify (Overall Tab)